Why the resurgence of organized labor hasn’t helped gig workers

 Flexibility and fast cash are bringing a lot of new recruits into gig work, especially delivery services such as Cornershop and Postmates (both of which are owned by Uber), DoorDash, Gopuff, Grubhub, Instacart, Shipt, and Uber Eats.
 In the spring of 2020, as the pandemic prompted more people to order delivery, Instacart expanded its pool of shoppers from about 200,000 to about 500,000 in a matter of weeks.
 As the economy opened up in 2021, demand for grocery delivery tapered off, but the pool of drivers remains the same.

-Workers aren’t just coming in from traditional job sectors, but also from ride-hailing services such as Lyft and Uber, says Harry Campbell, who covers the gig economy through his media company The Rideshare Guy.
+Workers aren’t just coming in from traditional job sectors but also from ride-hailing services such as Lyft and Uber, says Harry Campbell, who covers the gig economy through his media company the Rideshare Guy.
 (Uber won’t say how many drivers work for it in rideshare or food delivery, but reports that it’s taken on 640,000 new drivers since January.)

 Divided politics

-Note: This article has been updated to reflect additional input from Gopuff.